MihailJP/Inconsolata-LGC/README.md

 Default glyph in this font is that from lowercase n.
 This feature is not activated for Kildin Sami since it is usually written in Cyrillic.
+This feature will be active despite Southern Sami does not use _Eng_.

 For legacy apps, use **Inconsolata LGC Sami** in the TTC.